Automorphisms of valued Hahn groups

 If, moreover, $ \tilde\tau(G) = G $ we say that $ \tau $ \emph{lifts canonically} to an automorphism of $ G $ and call $ \tilde\tau|_G $ the \emph{canonical lift of $ \tau $ to $ G $}.
 If all automorphisms of $ S(G) $ lift canonically we say that $ G $ has the \emph{canonical lifting property with respect to} $ S(G) $. \end{defn}

-In the next section we introduce an interesting class fo Hahn groups, that we will call \emph{Rayner groups} (Definition~\ref{def:rayner-group}) in which we can characterise those groups that have the canonical lifting property.
+In the next section we introduce an interesting class of Hahn groups, that we will call \emph{Rayner groups} (Definition~\ref{def:rayner-group}) in which we can characterise those groups that have the canonical lifting property.